Internet Explorer Pinned Site Shortcut

 What is a WEBSITE file?

-A WEBSITE file is a pinned site shortcut created by Internet Explorer (IE), a web browser for Windows.
-It contains a web address reference (a URL) and an icon file, which references the website's favicon.ico and is used as the displayed icon for the shortcut.
-WEBSITE files are used for saving and opening bookmarks and favorites.
+A WEBSITE file contains a pinned site shortcut created by Internet Explorer (IE), a web browser for Windows.
+It stores a web address reference (a URL) and an icon file, which references the website's favicon.ico and is used as the displayed icon for the shortcut.
+WEBSITE files are typically used for saving and opening bookmarks and favorite sites.

 WEBSITE files were introduced in version 9 of IE and are not recognized by Windows computers with Internet Explorer 8 (IE8) or earlier installed.
+However, you can rename the .website extension to .url and open the file as a URL file.
 Previous versions of IE created .URL files when you dragged the address bar URL or favicon to the desktop.
-The difference between the two files is that WEBSITE files contain the API key.
-You can still create URL files in version 9 or later of IE by holding down the key before you drag the favicon from the address bar to the desktop.
+The difference between the two files is that WEBSITE files require an API key, whereas URL files only require the URL and favicon URL values.
+You can still create URL files in version 9 or later of IE by holding down the SHIFT key before you drag the favicon from the address bar to the desktop.

-To open a WEBSITE file's web location in another web browser, open the file with a text editor such as Microsoft Notepad.
+To open the web location of a WEBSITE file in another web browser, open the file with a text editor such as Microsoft Notepad or WordPad.
 Since WEBSITE files are saved in plain text, you can navigate them with the text editor until you locate the "URL" property.
-Copy the URL and then paste it into the address bar of another web browser, such as Google Chrome.
+Copy the URL and then paste it into the address bar of another web browser, such as Google Chrome or Mozilla Firefox.